Substance abuse: Psychological

 From the applied behavior analysis literature, behavioral psychology, and from randomized clinical trials, several evidenced based interventions have emerged: behavioral marital therapy, motivational Interviewing, community reinforcement approach, exposure therapy, contingency management They help suppress cravings and mental anxiety, improve focus on treatment and new learning behavioral skills, ease withdrawal symptoms and reduce the chances of relapse.

 In children and adolescents, cognitive behavioral therapy (CBT) and family therapy currently has the most research evidence for the treatment of substance abuse problems.
 Well-established studies also include ecological family-based treatment and group CBT.
 These treatments can be administered in a variety of different formats, each of which has varying levels of research support Research has shown that what makes group CBT most effective is that it promotes the development of social skills, developmentally appropriate emotional regulatory skills and other interpersonal skills.
 A few integrated treatment models, which combines parts from various types of treatment, have also been seen as both well-established or probably effective.
 A study on maternal alcohol and other drug use has shown that integrated treatment programs have produced significant results, resulting in higher negative results on toxicology screens.
 Additionally, brief school-based interventions have been found to be effective in reducing adolescent alcohol and cannabis use and abuse.
 Motivational interviewing can also be effective in treating substance use disorder in adolescents.

 Alcoholics Anonymous and Narcotics Anonymous are widely known self-help organizations in which members support each other abstain from substances.
 Social skills are significantly impaired in people with alcoholism due to the neurotoxic effects of alcohol on the brain, especially the prefrontal cortex area of the brain.
 It has been suggested that social skills training adjunctive to inpatient treatment of alcohol dependence is probably efficacious, including managing the social environment.

 Medication

 A number of medications have been approved for the treatment of substance abuse.
 These include replacement therapies such as buprenorphine and methadone as well as antagonist medications like disulfiram and naltrexone in either short acting, or the newer long acting form.
 Several other medications, often ones originally used in other contexts, have also been shown to be effective including bupropion and modafinil.
 Methadone and buprenorphine are sometimes used to treat opiate addiction.
 These drugs are used as substitutes for other opioids and still cause withdrawal symptoms but they facilitate the tapering off process in a controlled fashion.
+When a person goes from using fentanyl every day, to not using it at all, they will experience a point where they need to get used to not using the substance.
+This is called withdrawal.

 Antipsychotic medications have not been found to be useful.
 Acamprostate is a glutamatergic NMDA antagonist, which helps with alcohol withdrawal symptoms because alcohol withdrawal is associated with a hyperglutamatergic system.